Technology

 You’ll obviously need a compatible motherboard, but that motherboard also needs an Intel chipset that supports Optane and at least one M.2 expansion slot.
 These don’t necessarily need to be Intel-branded motherboards—here’s a list of compatible boards from ASUS, Asrock, Biostar, ECS, EVGA, Gigabyte, MSI, and SuperMicro.
 They range in size from mini-ITX all the way up to ATX, so system builders have plenty of options.

 Optane memory works with any kind of RAM modules, storage drives, and graphics cards that will fit in a compatible motherboard.
-At the moment Optane is not sold in laptops, but they may become available at some point.
+At the moment, Optane is not sold in laptops, but it may become available at some point.
 At the time of writing, Optane’s software component is only compatible with Windows 10.

 Leave a Reply